Search

 The beauty of this sautéed bok choy recipe is that it pairs with just about anything.
 It does have Asian flavor profiles, so I think it would be wonderful to serve with this light and simple Salmon Sashimi, this Miso Eggplant that’s rich, savory, or this crunchy and hearty Brussel Sprout Salad that is completely swoon-worthy.
 For more substantial dishes, this Egg Fried Rice is an absolute hit, along with this addictive kimchi recipe, along with this Teriyaki Chicken Recipe that is always a crowd pleaser.

 Salads: I love to pair it with a quick and easy Japanese Cucumber Salad or this Corn Salad with vibrant colors and taste.
-You can serve that with this basil vinaigrette, which is herbaceous and delicious, or this tahini dressing, or this avocado dressing, which is both creamy and tasty.
+You can serve that with this Basil Vinaigrette, which is herbaceous and delicious, or this Tahini Sauce, or this Avocado Dressing, which is both creamy and tasty.

-Add to a Grain, Rice, Or Pasta Bowl: I love adding this bok choy to a healthy farro, simple steamed rice, or this nutty and easy pearl couscous that’s hearty and yummy.
-You can also top your bowls with roasted peppers, roasted vegetables, roasted tomatoes, roasted beets for added flavor, or some chopped raw veggies.
+Add to a Grain, Rice, Or Pasta Bowl: I love adding this bok choy to a healthy farro, nutty Bulgur Wheat, simple steamed rice, or this nutty and easy pearl couscous that’s hearty and yummy.
+You can also top your bowls with roasted peppers, roasted vegetables, roasted tomatoes, Roasted Beets for added flavor, or some chopped raw veggies.

 Pair with a Protein: You can’t go wrong with serving this bok choy with a substantial protein.
 Try this Korean Galbi Jjim, a one-pot meal, or this Chicken Ballotine, which is also all-encompassing.
 I also love making simple protein like this Pan-Seared Salmon, or this decadent duck breast recipe.